 If you agree on the priorities, that’s great!
 If you don’t agree on everything, then see where you can compromise and begin to negotiate.
 Be respectful!
 Listen to your partner’s views and validate them.
 And, if you are nowhere close to being on the same page, then this might not be the time to purchase that home, but rather, a time to work on communication skills.

-Find a Real Estate Agent: This seems easy enough, right?
+This seems easy enough, right?
 However, as a lesbian couple, it’s imperative that you choose someone with whom you can be open and develop a rapport.
 You’re going to be spending lots of time with your agent, and that person will get to know you and your situation quite well.
 The best way to find an agent is through word-of-mouth referrals.
 Talk to your friends.
-Do they know someone who is accessible, empathic, and knowledgeable—especially regarding LGBT-friendly neighborhoods?
+Do they know someone who is accessible, emphatic, and knowledgeable—especially regarding LGBTQ-friendly neighborhoods?
 An excellent agent will show you the ropes; help connect you with a competent attorney, to explain the legal issues; and refer you to a mortgage broker, to help you with pre-approval.
 Being pre-approved for a loan ensures that when you find the house you love, you will be able to put in a contract right away, without running the risk of losing your dream home.

 Finally, remember that this might be the most significant purchase of your life.
 Be sure that you’re prepared, but don’t forget to have fun!